guccibirkenstock/learning-journal/JavaScript.notes.md

 </html>
 ```
 the HTML `<script>` element is used to load the JavaScript file into the page.
 It has an attribute called `src` whose value is the path to the script you created

+### data types
+- string: piece of data inside single quotes... ex) 'welcome'
+- boolean: true or false, machine code that translate to a yes/no response
+- numbers